NERSC/sfapi_training/SF-API-Training-NERSC-May-2025/README.md

 pip install sfapi_client
 ```

-Then open [jupyter.nersc.gov](jupyter.nersc.gov) and navigate to the `sfapi_training/SF-API-Training-NERSC-May-2025` on the right sidebar.
+Then open [jupyter.nersc.gov](jupyter.nersc.gov) and navigate to the `sfapi_training/SF-API-Training-NERSC-May-2025` on the left sidebar.

 ### Running demos on your local machine